Governance Framework Policy

 The Academic Board will periodically conduct self-evaluations, highlighting elements of concern and recommendations for improvement.
 Council will also periodically commission an external moderation of Academic Board to ensure appropriate, effective and innovative operations.

-Council appoints and monitors the performance of the President and oversees and reviews the management of the College.
+Council appoints and monitors the performance of the President and oversees and reviews the management of AC.
 All officers and staff of AC other than the President are appointed, overseen and reviewed by the President or responsible management.
 A clear distinction is maintained between governance and management responsibilities.

-The President sets the administrative framework within which the operations of the College are carried out, and allocates roles and responsibilities to and through the AC Executive Committee.
+The President sets the administrative framework within which the operations of AC are carried out, and allocates roles and responsibilities to and through the AC Executive.
 Within those frameworks, roles and responsibilities, staff are encouraged and expected to make responsible decisions with integrity.
-The Executive Committee also ensures that staff best interests are ensured and that staff have input and involvement at the College.
+Executive also ensures that staff best interests are ensured and that staff have input and involvement at AC.

-The Executive Committee is responsible to the President and exists in order to manage the day to day functions of the College along the lines established by the policies and strategic plan of the College.
+Executive is responsible to the President and exists in order to manage the day to day functions of AC along the lines established by the policies and strategic plan of AC.
 It may also perform such other duties as may be delegated to it by the President from time to time.
-The EC may delegate any of its powers or functions to sub-committees or advisory boards.
+Executive may delegate any of its powers or functions to sub-committees or advisory boards.

-Terms of Reference can be found in the Executive Committee Terms of Reference Policy.
+Terms of Reference can be found in the Executive Terms of Reference Policy.